victordomingos/Count-files/docs/source/examples.rst

 If you only need the total number of all files, number of files with a certain extension or without it use the ``-t`` or ``--total`` argument.

-To count the total number of files, you must specify the name of the extension
+To count the total number of files, you must specify the name of the extension.

 Example::